locka99/cpp-to-rust-book/src/features_of_rust/strings.md

 auto hello_32 =  U"\u4f60\u597d"; // UTF-32
 ```

-Rust would use a str for this purpose.
-A str is an *immutable* array of bytes  somewhere in memory.
-The str could be on the heap, in the case of a String object, or it could be in global memory if the string is static.
-A str *slice*, is a pointer to a str which also contains a length value.
+Rust would use a `str` for this purpose.
+A `str` is an *immutable* array of bytes  somewhere in memory.
+The `str` could be on the heap when it points to a `String` object, or it could be in global memory if the string is static.
+A str *slice* is `&str`, is reference to a str which also contains a length value.

 ```rust
 let my_str = "Hello";
 let hello_chinese = "你好";
 ```

 Type inferences for these assignments will create a string slice pointing to the statically allocated string data.
-The data itself doesn't move and the &str is read-only.
+The data itself doesn't move and the `&str` is read-only.

 We can also observe that Rust removes the mess of character width and literal prefixes that C and C++ have to suffer under because Unicode characters are implicitly supported.

-The str has functions for iterating over the string in bytes / characters, splitting, find a pattern etc.
+The `str` has functions for iterating over the string in bytes / characters, splitting, find a pattern etc.

 ```rust
 let my_str = "Hello"; // v is a &’static str println!("My string is {} and it is {} bytes long", v, v.len());
 ```

-Note len() is the length in bytes because strings are UTF-8 encoded.
+Note `len()` is the length in bytes because strings are UTF-8 encoded.
 A single character may be encoded as 1, 2, 3, or 4 bytes.
 It may not be the number of characters a human would actually see.

 ```rust
 let my_str = "你好";